eabglobal/minik/docs/index.rst

 and streamline web development in the serverless space.
 These were the business needs that encouraged us to build minik:

-- As a developer I need to have the ability to write an API using a syntax I'm familiar with (flask like) in the AWS ecosystem.
+- I need to have the ability to write an API using a syntax I'm familiar with (flask like) in the AWS ecosystem.
-- As a developer I want to decide how to build and deploy my lambda functions.
+- I want to decide how to build and deploy my lambda functions.
 I do not want my framework to dictate these processes for me.
 I want to own them!
-- As a developer when installing my framework, I only want to get the framework.
-  I don't want to any aditional tooling, any aditional process based workflows.
+- When installing my framework, I want to get only the framework.
+I don’t want to any additional tooling or any additional process-based workflows..
-- When using the microframework I am aware that I am responsible for the configuration required to associate my lambda function to its enpoints.
+- When using the microframework I am aware that I am responsible for the configuration required to associate my lambda function to its endpoints.

 The features of this library should be absolutely driven by a very specific business need.
-So far, the minimal approach has been sufficient for our team to write and expose and API using AWS services.
+So far, the minimal approach has been sufficient for our team to write and expose an API using AWS services.

 Just the framework
 ******************

-Things to be aware of when working using minik:
+Things to be aware of when working with minik:

-- When used in your lambda function, you're responsible of including the source code of minik in your .zip artifact.
+- When used in your lambda function, you're responsible for including the source code of minik in your .zip artifact.
 For packaging purposes we recommend using `Juniper`_.
-- Unlike other frameworks like `Flask` or `Django` where using the decorator is sufficient to define the routes of the web app.
-In minik, you're responsible for linking a lambda function to a the API gateway.
+- Unlike other frameworks like Flask or Django where using the decorator is sufficient to define the routes of the web app, in minik, you’re responsible for linking a lambda function to the API gateway.
 We recommend using a `SAM`_ template.
-- There is not local development server!
-For testing purposes, deploy the lambda in AWS!
-There's no excuse not to.
-Use `sam package` and `sam deploy` for deployment purposes.
+- Minik does not include a local development server!
+For testing purposes, you can either deploy your lambda to AWS using `sam package` and `sam deploy`.
+For local deployment purposes you can use `sam local`.

 .. _SAM: https://github.com/awslabs/serverless-application-model